kv1612/partner-contact/docs/invoke.md

 without any link with a current working remote HEAD (or just master), the command will ask to fallback in a branch named as Odoo version (90% cases).

-This behavior need improvement, but needs also a better way to specify branches for submodules in a formalist manner (maybe using `.gitmodules` in a more precise way).
+This behavior needs improvement, but needs also a better way to specify branches for submodules in a formalist manner (maybe using `.gitmodules` in a more precise way).